Blog

 Using a benchmark salary of €60,000 gross annually, we examined the total employment costs employers face and the net pay employees actually take home across these five economic powerhouses.
 The results reveal some striking disparities that companies hiring in Europe should know about.

-This analysis is part of our comprehensive 2025 European Employment Costs study covering all 36 European countries—download the full eBook for complete data and insights.
+This analysis is part of our comprehensive 2025 European Employment Costs study covering all 36 European countries.

 From a €60,000 salary, an employee in Britain takes home around €10,000 more per year in net pay compared to their Italian counterparts.
 That’s close to a 29% difference.